Rev. David Livingston, Senior Pastor

 Gay Ecton, Office Administrator

-Amy will be the pleasant voice you hear or face you see at our front desk at Old Mission and serves as the creative source for our communications and social media.
-She was raised in Wamego, KS and, after high school, moved to Montreal, Quebec, Canada.
+Amy serves as the creative source for various communications platforms.
+She also enjoys meeting with and connecting new members to Old Mission's vast ministry opportunities.
+She was raised in Wamego, KS and after high school, moved to Montreal, Quebec, Canada.
 She received a Bachelor's Degree in French Language from Concordia University (Montreal, QC).
-She is a talented musician, and leads worship with her husband in their church.
-Amy and her husband Martin have two young sons.
+She is a talented musician and enjoys volunteering with Cleaver Family YMCA in her free time.
+Amy and her husband Martin have two sons.

 Karen Eisele, Director of Worship Arts